mikemorcerf/word_count_app/README.md

 This project simulates a system that retrieves from a datasource (e.g. Twitter) the number of times a word is posted for every minute.

 The data was generated using the function ApplicationController.generate_data, which generates 5 random values from 1 to 100 and assign them to the words "houseflip", "home", "house", "building", and "realstate" every minute.
-The function runs for 100 minutes, and generates 500 entries in the database upon completion.
+The function runs for 1,500 minutes (25 hours), and generates 7,500 entries in the database upon completion.

 Then the data collected is displayed on the pages/graph.html.erb view using react components.
 The pie chart is imported from 'react-google-charts', and the table is imported from 'react-data-table-component'.